The U.S. military is meeting its airlift, refueling, support and training missions equipped with products manufactured and supported by Safran.

 In the U.S., Safran landing systems – including wheels and brakes – are manufactured by the company’s Messier-Bugatti-Dowty at an industrial site in Walton, Kentucky – which is supported by offices in Virginia and Washington, along with a repair station in Florida.
 Its equipment is used on many operational U.S. military aircraft, including the F/A-18 fighter, C-17 airlifter, KC-135 aerial tanker and the tilt-rotor V-22 Osprey.

-Safran also provides wiring solutions for a variety of American combat aircraft (Boeing F-22, Lockheed Martin F-16 and more) through its Labinal operating unit – which supports these military programs from a U.S. facility in Salisbury, Maryland.
+Safran also provides wiring solutions for a variety of American combat aircraft (Boeing F-22, Lockheed Martin F-16, KC-135R aerial tanker, V-22 and more) through its Labinal Power Systems operating unit.

 In addition, avionics systems and equipment from Safran are in service with armed forces all over the world, from autopilots and flight controls to inertial navigation and data management systems that are tailored to the specific mission requirements of military aircraft and helicopters.
 This activity in the United States is handled by Texas-based Sagem Avionics Inc. – a wholly-owned subsidiary of the Safran group company Sagem – from its 66,000-sq. ft. facility.